Oneo64/Starlattice/Technology/Weapons.md

 # Weapons
 ## Types
-#### Plasmatic Handweapon
+#### Plasmatic Weapons
-A plasmatic rifle is a plasma-firing weapon that utilizes a crystal core.
-They fire a bolt by releasing a burst of electricity into its core.
-The core, due to its mineral properties, converts the electrical charge into explosive plasma and emits it back out.
+Plasmatic weapons are plasma-firing weapons that utilize a crystal core.
+Most plasmatic weapons fire a bolt by releasing a burst of electricity into their core.
+The core, due to its special properties, converts the electrical charge into explosive plasma and emits it back out.
+The plasma is then contained by a small containment field generator in the weapon and expelled out the barrel.
+The contained burst of plasma that emerges from the weapon is known as the plasma bolt.

-Since this burst of explosive plasma has nowhere to go other than the barrel, a thick tube with a narrow interior, it shoots out of the barrel and becomes supercompressed due to the narrowness of the barrel.
-The supercompressed burst of plasma that comes out of the rifle is the bolt of plasma.
+Because these weapons tend to get hot very easily, especially after firing several bolts, these weapons have a built-in cooling system which activates when the weapon becomes hotter than 60 °C. The cooling system cools the weapon by extracting nitrogen from the air, turning it into liquid nitrogen, and spraying it onto the barrel.

-In an attempt to cool down the weapon from heating, the rifle has a built-in cooling system, which is done by taking some nitrogen from the air, turning it into liquid nitrogen, and running it through the barrel.
-Because of this, the metal of a plasmatic rifle that hasn’t been fired in a while will feel very cold.
+Plasmatic handweapons, such as rifles and pistols, almost always have insulated grips and handles.
+It's a safety precaution not to touch the parts of the weapon that directly connect to the main weapon system.

 #### Mounted Turrets
-Mounted turrets work the same way plasmatic handweapons work, except on a bigger scale.
+Mounted turrets work the same way plasmatic weapons work, except on a bigger scale.
 Additionally, to assist turret operators, almost every mounted turret has a targeting system installed, telling them where they should aim to get the best shot.
 These targeting systems take average speed and movement direction into account.

 #### Plasmatic Explosives
 A plasmatic explosive detonates by surging its crystal core with a ridiculous amount of electricity, making it release a lot of explosive plasma.
 The energy released cannot escape anywhere, so it bursts through the shell, causing an explosion.